Kult (band)

-Kult is a Polish rock band formed in 1982 in Warsaw, originally consisting of Kazik Staszewski (lead vocals, saxophone), Piotr Wieteska (bass), Tadeusz Bagan (guitars) and Dariusz Gierszewski (drums).
+Kult is a Polish rock band formed in 1982 in Warsaw.

 Kult's early works were strongly influenced by alternative, progressive and punk rock, as well as the British new wave, but the band gradually incorporated more diverse and innovative styles in their music.
-The music of the band is primarily associated with strong lyrics by Staszewski and distinct wind section (saxophones, horn).
+The music of the band is primarily associated with strong lyrics by Staszewski and distinct wind section.
+From the start, the group has had an instantly recognizable sound and is distinguished by the voice and provocative lyrics of the lead singer, Kazik Staszewski.